clip-italian/clip-italian/README.md

 ## Better Training

 After different trials, we realized that the usual way of training this model was not good enough to get good results.
-We thus modified three different parts of the training pipeline: the optimizer, the training with frozen components and the logit_scale parameter.
+We thus modified three different parts of the training pipeline: the _optimizer_, the _training with frozen components_ and the _logit_scale_ parameter.

 ### Optimizer